joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 for you, for example to retrieve a resource's calendar you just need to call the `Resource` method `getCalendar` rather than having to use `ProjectCalendarContainer` to retrieve it by Unique ID.

-## Calendar Hierarchies in the Wild
-As noted in an earlier section, although MPXJ can support arbitrarily deep hierarchies of calendars, the schedule applications it can work with generally don't support this.
-The notes below outline some of the different cases.

-### Microsoft Project
-Microsoft Project uses two-tiers of calendars.
-The first tier are referred to as "base calendars", one of which is marked as the default calendar for the project.
-Work is scheduled based on the default calendar, unless a task explicitly selects a different base calendar to use when being scheduled.
-Each resource will have its own calendar, which is always derived from a base calendar.
-Note that, as you might expect, material resources don't have a calendar!

-### Primavera P6
-The situation with P6 is a little more complicated, although it's still a two-tier arrangement.
-P6 has the concept of Global calendars (broadly similar to base calendars in Microsoft Project).
-These can be assigned to activities in any project.
-Global calendars are never derived from other calendars.

-You can also have Project calendars which, as their name suggests, can only be assigned to activities in the project to which they belong.
-Project calendars can be derived from a Global Calendar, or they can have no parent calendar.

-Finally you can have two types of resource calendar: Shared, or Personal.
-These can either be derived from a Global calendar, or can have no parent.
-A Shared resource calendar can be assigned to multiple resources, but a Personal resource calendar can only be assigned to a single resource.

-When reading a P6 schedule, the `ProjectCalendar` method `getType` can be used to retrieve the calendar type (Global, Shared, or Personal), while the `getPersonal` method returns a Boolean flag indicating if the calendar is a Personal resource calendar.

-### Others
-ConceptDraw, Planner, SureTrak and TurboProject all support some form of calendar hierarchy, although Planner is the only one which definitely supports an arbitrarily deep nested calendar structure.

 ## Other Calendar Methods